Back to Journal

 What Phase 1 Actually Does

-We do not just interview your domain expert.
-We do the following
+We don't just interview your domain expert.
+We:

 - 2.Record their actual decisions